kevinsutjijadi/SNAPyDocs/docs/Pages/func_na.md

             - `#!python "AlphaExp" float `   default 0.0

                 Exponent value for inverse distance function. if using default value of 0.0, the calculation turns into a linear inverse distance function.
+See more at [method documentation](../methods/#betweeness-patronage-functions).

+            - `#!python "AttrEdgeID" string `   default self.baseSet['EdgeID']

+                Edge ID attribute field name, default will be referring to self.baseSet['EdgeID'], which has a default of 'fid'.

+            - `#!python "AttrEntID" string `   default self.baseSet['EntID']

+                Entry ID attribute field name, default will be referring to self.baseSet['EntID'], which has a default of 'fid'.

+            - `#!python "Include_Destination" bool `   default False

+                Included distribution of origin weight on destination entries.
+Note that this will also create a new attribute/field on self.EntriesDf but it won't be included as an ouptut of this function.
+To access results use GraphSims.EntriesDf.

+            - `#!python "Threads" int|None `   default None

+                number of threads for processing, if None, threads will refer to self.baseSet['Threads'].
+Note that this will set self.baseSet['Threads'], impacting other processes.
+Set 0 to automatically set cpu_count - 1

+            - `#!python "PathLim" int `   default 2000

+                Number of alternative path between an origin-destination pair.
+Paths generated are already very close to be sorted by distance.
+Process stopped if number of found paths exceed PathLim, so that further paths within DetourR range will not be detected/skipped.

     ##### Use Example
     :